worldlywisdom/sinatra-redis-fragment-caching-helper/README.md

 Connecting To Redis
 -------------------

 The helper relies on <code>ENV["REDIS_URL"]</code> to connect to Redis.
-This should automatically allow you to Redis in development, then switch over production seamlessly.
+This should automatically allow you to Redis in development, then switch over to production seamlessly.

 Credits
 -------